 EMDR can help by supporting the brain’s natural processing system, so the memory or fear response becomes less activating.
 In the context of passenger anxiety, EMDR may help with:

-- Shifting the belief underneath: In therapy, we help the nervous system have a different experience, so new beliefs (like “I am safe enough”) can feel more real in the body.
+In therapy, we do not simply tell the mind to think differently.
+We help the nervous system have a different experience, so the new belief can feel more real in the body.

 What Integrative Therapy May Focus On